 Power read is an offensive run play.
 The quarterback reads the defensive end, and the offensive line blocks power.
-If the defensive end moves toward the quarterback, he will hand the ball off.
+If the defensive end moves toward the quarterback, the quarterback will hand the ball off to the running back.
 The quarterback will keep the ball if the defensive end moves toward the running back.

-This article will show you why teams run power to read and why it’s so effective.
+This article will show you why teams run power to read and its effectiveness.

 To install power read, you must be ok with your quarterback taking a hit.
 Most teams who run power read will have their quarterback as a primary runner.
 This allows teams to put the defense in conflict on the perimeter.